Have you ever tried to play a serious game of basketball with one of these cheap $10 rubber balls?

 There are a lot of great basketball to choose from.
 If you want a durable ball for beginners then the Wilson NCAA replica is a great choice.

 For more advanced basketball players who are looking for a great ball at an affordable price, I would suggest the very popular Wilson Evolution.
+This ball is by far the most widely-used game ball in gyms and league games, which means you really can’t go wrong here!

 If you have more money to spare and want the best basketball there is, then the official Spalding NBA ball is the way to go.
 It is the only authentic leather ball on this list and after a break-in period, the handling of the ball is in a league of its own.